MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-add-suggested-actions.md

 ---

 ## Additional resources

-Preview features with the [Channel Inspector](../bot-service-channel-inspector.md)
+To preview features, you can use the [Channel Inspector](../bot-service-channel-inspector.md)